Dojde/Hellmark.github.io/index.md

 - Assistant to engineers at Axis Communication - 2016-2018
 - Warehouse worker at Tetra Pak Technical Serice AB - 2015

-Read more about my work experience here [here]({% link work-experience.md %}).
+Read more about my work experience [here]({% link work-experience.md %}).

 ---

 # Private Projects
 One can learn a lot from perfoming private projects.
-I have collect a sample of my private projects on this site, to mention a few:
+I have collect a sample of my private projects on this site.
+The projects range from private software projects to engagement in a local youth sports team.
-- [Algorithms]({% link _posts/2020-12-12-haskell-algorithms.md %}), written in haskell, solving CS-related problems.
-- A website for registering workouts, [LogMyExercise]({% link _posts/2021-1-23-LogMyExercise.md %}).
-- More than four years as a coach for the local handball team.

 View more detailed information about all my private projects [here].